Last updated on February 19th, 2024 at 04:36 pm

 - Lack of mental health support and services for rural residents, particularly youth.

 While alcohol education is a mainstay of youth prevention programming, parental influence has been the foremost protective factor in preventing youth drinking behaviors (Maine Rural Health Research Center, 2012).
-For rural adults, this requires self-critique and honesty about our attitudes and practices that support unsafe drinking behaviors.
-Supporting agricultural families to have informed conversations about alcohol use and access is a smart step in the right direction for Total Farmer Health for agricultural producers today and tomorrow.
+For rural adults, this requires self-critique and honesty about our attitudes and practices that may encourage unsafe drinking behaviors.
+Supporting agricultural families to have informed conversations about alcohol use and access is a step in the right direction for agricultural producers today and tomorrow.

 Alcohol Use Resources